Boris Taslitzky: Biography

 Boris Taslitzky was born in Paris to Jewish parents who had emigrated to France from Russia after the failure of the 1905 Russian Revolution.
 His father, an engineer, died during World War I and Boris became a ward of the nation.
 He began painting at the age of fifteen and attended the academies of Montparnasse, went to the Louvre museum and copied grand masters such as Rubens, Delacroix, Géricault and Courbet.
 In 1928, he entered the École des Beaux-Arts in Paris studying with Lucien Simon, Jacques Lipchitz and Jean Lurçat for tapestry.

 In 1935 he joined the French Communist Party and also acted in artistic organizations.

 In 1936 he supported the Popular Front and its cultural policies.
 Some of his paintings depicted the miners involved in the 1936 strikes.

-He also traveled to Spain during the Spanish Civil War and in 1937 at the International Exhibition of Art and Technology in Modern Life, alongside the Guernica by Pablo Picasso, he exhibited a painting titled The Telegram, tribute to García Lorca.
+Taslitzky traveled to Spain during the Spanish Civil War and, in 1937 at the International Exhibition of Art and Technology in Modern Life, exhibited his painting The Telegram, tribute to García Lorca alongside Pablo Picasso's Guernica.

 With the advent of World War II, he was drafted into the army in August 1939.
 He was captured in June 1940, but managed to escape in August and became involved in the resistance movement with the National Front active during the Occupation of France by Germany.